-Prerequisite: PHY-2014G, algebra proficiency (demonstrated by a grade of C- or better in MAT-0093, or an ACT mathematics score of 19 or higher, or an SAT mathematics score of 530 or higher), and a trigonometry proficiency (demonstrated by a grade of C- or better in MAT-1013 or a passing score on the Trigonometry Proficiency Test administered by the University).
+Prerequisite: PHY-2014G, and an algebra proficiency (demonstrated by a grade of C- or better in MAT-0093, an ACT mathematics score of 19 or higher, an SAT mathematics score of 530 or higher, or a score of 45 or higher on the ALEKS Mathematics Placement Test), and a trigonometry proficiency (demonstrated by a grade of C- or better in MAT-1013 or a trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Test).
 Corequisite: PHY-2020.